aaron-grau/curic/nontech-readings/rails.md

 together to create a full-stack app, thus allowing developers to only use one language in all parts of their applications.

 Node isn't exactly a framework.
-It's a runtime environment.
-It's simply something that runs JavaScript code.
-Like Ruby's gems, Node has packages called modules -- but unlike Rails, which comes with certain gems and functionality packaged into it, a Node user has to install any modules they want and then write a lot of code by hand to integrate them.
+It's a runtime environment, which means that it can run JavaScript code.
+Like Ruby's gems, Node has packages called modules -- but unlike Rails, which comes with certain gems and functionality packaged into it, a Node user has to install any modules they want and then write the code to integrate them by hand.

-Node offers a lot of flexibility because a developer can choose exactly which modules they want to include, but developing in Rails can be significantly faster because Rails does so much of the work already.
+Node offers a lot of flexibility because a developer can choose exactly which modules they want to include, but developing in Rails can be significantly faster because Rails has such strong defaults.

 ### Django (Python)